DhirajWishal/Flint/README.md

 # Flint

-Flint is a high performance graphics engine.
+Flint is a high performance graphics engine written in modern C++.

 ## How to use